Scalable Agentic Reasoning for Designing Biologics Targeting Intrinsically Disordered Proteins: StructBioReasoner Evaluation

 Der f 21 provides a compact system with known epitopes~\cite{pang2019crystal} (highlighted in ~\autoref{fig:evaluation}A) and an experimentally validated protein binder designed via the BindCraft pipeline~\cite{pacesa2025one} which engages a distinct epitope.
 Being a dust mite allergen, its small size and stable structure make it a particularly attractive testing target from a design and engineering perspective.
 Additionally, in previous work~\cite{pacesa2025one}, several designed binders demonstrated activity with the best (binder 10) exhibiting a binding affinity of 793 nM as determined by surface plasmon resonance.
 As a baseline reference, we performed 12 replicate simulations of Der f 21 in complex with binder 10, totaling 600 ns in aggregate and the binding free energy was calculated to be -135.00 $\pm$ 10.25 kcal/mol with MM-PBSA.

 We then prompted the StructBioReasoner framework to design biologics binders for Der f 21.
 We curated a vector store of papers freely available from PubMed to enrich the design cycles and let the Reasoning agent execute the design.
-After two cycles of design by the Binder Design agent, we accumulated 842 total binders, of which 787 binders passed quality control, structural verification and analysis checkpoints.
-This resulted in an \textit{in silico} design success rate of 93.47\%, meaning the ratio of designs, which passed both sequence and structure quality control.
+After two cycles of design by the Binder Design agent, we accumulated 842 total binders, of which 787 binders (93.47\%) passed quality control, structural verification and analysis checkpoints.
 Notably, in the designing process, the Reasoning agent mirrored human expert judgment, by relaxing the sequence quality control specially for designs of the literature peptide as the input sequence fails with the default settings for having too many charged residues and the His-tag exceeds the default number of same residue in a row.
+A comparison was made to binders designed in previous work~\cite{pacesa2025one}, with the top 10 designed binders from StructBioReasoner demonstrating a higher mean ipTM score, with a lower variance than the top 10 literature binders.
 The entire pool of successful designs was subjected to MD simulation and subsequent characterization by MM-PBSA calculations by the MD and Free energy agents, respectively.
 These analyses yielded a 50.98\% success rate, wherein binders were found to have a more favorable free energy of binding than the top design from the compared work (\autoref{fig:evaluation}B-C).
-We define a result as 'more favorable' if its mean calculated free energy lies at least 1 standard deviation below -145.25 kcal/mol, which is a standard deviation from the mean free energy of the reference binder.
+We define a result as `more favorable' if its mean calculated free energy lies at least 1 standard deviation below -145.25 kcal/mol, which is a standard deviation from the mean free energy of the reference binder.

+A previous study~\cite{pang2019crystal} identified the epitopes responsible for binding human IgE through mutagenesis experiments (K10, K26, K42, E43, K46, and K48).
+However, the mutagenesis results from this study indicate moderate evidence that E7 plays a role in binding IgE and the E7A mutation abrogates severe symptoms in a majority of mice.

+Sequence identity analysis (~\autoref{fig:evaluation}D) demonstrates the novelty of our binder sequences compared to those from the previous study~\cite{pacesa2025one}.
+The large majority of cross-method sequence comparisons fall below the 30\% identity threshold, indicating that our designs are sequence-level novel relative to previously published binders for this target~\cite{brenner1998assessing}.